tryhardfifi/pronounce/README.md

-# pronounce: never doubt how to pronounce a word.  🗣🦻
+# pronounce: spoken language trainer.  🗣🦻

 Never doubt how to pronounce a word.
 Double-click it and your browser will say it out loud for you!
 (Works on firefox and chrome)